 I- Then, take into account that not only was their mother Maud absent much of the time teaching piano lessons to help support the huge family, but their father was also often gone months at a time.
-The oldest children, who lacked parenting themselves, were, nonetheless, left to raise the younger ones—if any of them got raised at all!
+The oldest children, lacking parenting themselves, were left to raise the younger ones—if any got raised at all!

-J- On top of this, in 1940 Grandmother Maud left Grandfather Dayer and went to live in the United States, taking her two youngest children with her—ten-year-old Verlan and thirteen-year-old Floren.
+J- On top of this, in 1940, Grandmother Maud left Grandfather Dayer and went to live in the United States, taking her two youngest children with her—ten-year-old Verlan and thirteen-year-old Floren.
 She returned to Dayer in 1945.
-The separating of one’s parents is, in and of itself, a great emotional stress on children.
+The separating of one’s parents is a great emotional stress on children.

 K- Now, add to this whole scenario the problems involved in dealing with polygamy, including two plural wives and all their kids living in the same house for seven years — and Maud being many years older than Onie.

-L- And remember: These were the olden days.
+These were the olden days.
 Hindsight is always the best sight.
 We have come a long way in understanding and knowledge since my grandparents’ day.
 Child-protective laws and much more have changed since then.
-At least we hope so.
+At least, we hope so.